UsabilityEngineering/Whats-Cookin/requirements/README.md

 Bryant Hoang, Gabriel Rachert, Ryan Lehmer

 ## Functional Requirements
-- Who your users are
+- Who are your users?
   - Users who are interested in cooking as well as having a good time with friends and family by sharing ingredients and making a nice meal.
 - Why might they need a new solution to a problem?
   - Our solution not only allows people to find recipes with what they have but we have a large focus on friends.
 Our app focuses on the social aspects of cooking and attempts to bring people together over food.